-Anglo-Orthodoxy shares a spiritual history with the Anglo-Catholic tradition.
+Those in the Anglo-Orthodox tradition, or Anglo-Orthodoxy, share a spiritual history with the Anglo-Catholic tradition.
 The Anglo-Catholic tradition traces its roots back to the 18th Century Oxford Movement and the Tractarians who argued that Anglicanism was truly a part of the Catholic tradition of the Christian Church and carried the flame of Apostolic Succession.
 Anglo-Catholoism brought a return to elements of the liturgy that were lost in the BCP, prioritized weekly communion, returned altar candles, brought back incense, just to name a few contributions.
-We provide real-time connectivity to enable software providers and financial institutions to build integrated products for their small business customers.

 Those of us who identify as Anglo-Orthodox have an affinity for early Christian practicies and the expressions of worship held in the Christian East.
 We have icons, use icons to pray, prioritize confession, cross ourselves more freqenctly, omit the Filioque from the Creed, pray the Jesus Prayer with prayer ropes, just to name a few practices we incorporate into our daily lives.

 We see the Anglican Tradition as a beautiful tradition that offers space via media , allowing those of us who are drawn to and feel comfortable with expressions of worship typically associated with the East.So why Anglo-Orthodox?